 Chains above the C20 range form solids, starting with paraffin wax, then tar and finally asphaltic bitumen, which is used to make asphalt roads.

 All of these different substances come from crude oil.
 The only difference is the length of the carbon chains!

 Still curious about petroleum uses and processing?
-Check out the links on the next page for related articles and quizzes to test your knowledge.
+Check out the links below for related articles and quizzes to test your knowledge.